-This familial fallback is standard practice here in New Zealand and many other nations.
+The family fall-back is standard practice here in New Zealand and many other nations.
 But it raises some surprising ethical dilemmas I want to explore today.

 What's more, the policy might be costing lives without cause.
-Half of donor candidate families vetoed organ donation here last year - despite the deceased being willing donors in many cases.
+Half of donor candidate families vetoed organ donation here last year—despite the deceased being willing donors in many cases.
 Whose choice is it anyway?

 And what do ethical philosophers have to say about this?